theriftlab/immanuel-python/docs/4-data.md

 To demonstrate, asteroid Lilith is number 1181 as designated by the International Astronomical Union.
 This is the number of the ephemeris file you would need for Immanuel to include it, and on astro.com this is the number you would type into the "Manual entry" box under "Additional objects" to include the asteroid in your chart.

-Once you have the correct ephemeris file and have pointed Immanuel at it, you only need to add the number `1181` to the requested chart objects in Immanuel's settings for the asteroid object to be returned with an index of `1181` in the `objects` property (see the [Settings](5-settings.md#external-objects) section for details on how to do this).
+Once you have the correct ephemeris file and have pointed Immanuel at it, you only need to add the number `1181` to the requested chart objects in your chart's `Config` for the asteroid object to be returned with an index of `1181` in the `objects` property (see the [Settings](5-settings.md#external-objects) section for details on how to do this).
 Anywhere else this index appears in the chart's data can then be cross-referenced with its entry in `objects` to retrieve Lilith's information.

-Fixed stars (which are included without you having to bring your own ephemeris file) are an exception as they are indexed by their name, which will be a string (eg. `Antares`) rather than a number.
+Fixed stars (which are included without you having to bring your own ephemeris file) are an exception as they are indexed by their name, which will be a string (eg. `"Antares"`) rather than a number.
 Any object whose index is a string will be assumed to be a fixed star.

 ---